jvalenteros/jvalenteros/README.md

 ### Hi, I'm Johann Valenteros

-I'm an amateur developer and an undergraduate student at University of Missouri - St. Louis.
+I'm an amateur full stack developer and an undergraduate student at University of Missouri - St. Louis.
 I am passionate about open-source projects and developing applications.

 Based in St. Louis.